Department of Computer Science

 Deadlines.
 Applicants for fall admission are encouraged to submit all application materials, complete with a personal statement, all transcripts and recommendations to The Graduate School by January 1.
 To ensure meeting that deadline, applicants are encouraged to take the Graduate Record Examination (GRE) no later than December 1.
 Early submission of applications is encouraged.
 International applicants should complete their applications earlier to allow time for processing financial and visa documents.

 For more information, send electronic mail to firstname.lastname@example.org.
 Interested persons are encouraged to visit the department's Web site, www.cs.unc.edu.

 Courses for Graduate and Advanced Undergraduate Students

 401 Foundation of Programming (4).
-A first formal course in computer programming is required.
+A first formal course in computer programming required.
 Advanced programming: Program specifications, preconditions, postconditions, loop invariants.
 Linear data structures, searching, and sorting.
 Algorithm paradigms and analysis.

 410 Data Structures (3).
 Prerequisite, COMP 401.
 The analysis of data structures and their associated algorithms.
 Abstract data types, lists, stacks, queues, trees, and graphs.
 Sorting, searching, hashing.